-The Division of Pediatric Rheumatology, Allergy, & Immunology specializes in patient care, professional education, and research related to children with rheumatic diseases.
-We have also expanded our scope to include allergic and immunologic diseases.
+The Division of Pediatric Rheumatology, Allergy, & Immunology specializes in patient care, professional education, and research related to children with rheumatic diseases and genetic disorders of the immune system.

 Pediatric Rheumatology is the specialty focused on the evaluation and care of children with arthritis and related diseases.
 There are 80 or more conditions that can be associated with arthritis symptoms, and it is estimated that 300,000 children in the U.S. have one of these conditions.
 Although many problems are temporary, prompt identification and appropriate treatment of the more serious or chronic conditions is essential to prevent lifelong damage and consequent pain or disabilities.